/ Loading — please wait

 / Selected Work

-Full product for salon businesses — I built the Next.js frontend, NestJS backend, and deployment stack solo.
-Live at donebyme.dk: booking, scheduling, and subscriptions on a multi-tenant foundation.
+Full product for salon businesses.
+I built the frontend, backend, and deployment solo.
+Live at donebyme.dk.

 VS Code extension to generate and preview project folder trees before files hit disk — small surface area, 29k+ downloads, steady adoption.